ska-telescope/developer.skatelescope.org/src/index.rst

 Development tools and practices
 -------------------------------

 Here is the journey SKA Developers take to turn ideas into deployed code.
 Some of these tasks will be done every day; others less frequently.
 Feel free to click on each item to navigate to relevant explanations, tutorials, how-to guides or reference documentation.

 .. mermaid::

   flowchart TD
     subgraph Getting Started
-        A[Develop Inside a Container] --> C[Setup PyTango]
+        A[Develop Inside a Container] --> C[Setup]
         B[Develop Locally] --> C
         C --> D[Set up Environment: Clone the Repo]
         C --> E[Set up Environment: Create the Repo]